 Historical Carnival and the Battle of Oranges – Ivrea

-The Ivrea Historical Carnival including The Battle of Oranges is taking place from February Thursday 20th to Wednesday 26th, 2020.
+The Ivrea Historical Carnival including The Battle of Oranges is taking place in February.

 It is the commemoration of the populace revolt against the Baron of Ivrea who reduced to hungry the city.
 The cause of the revolt was the refusal of a miller’s daughter to respect the jus primae noctis.